brozeph/settings-lib/readme.md

 ### Environment Search Paths

 Environment search paths are supplied as an array to the field `environmentSearchPaths` in the options parameter.
 When specified, any value supplied in the `NODE_ENV` environment variable will be used to attempt to locate a similarly named `.json` or a `.yml` file.
-If both a `.json` file and a `.yml` file exist, both files will be loaded and the `.yml` file values will override any of those specified in the `.json` file.
+If both a `.json` file and a `.yml` file exist, the `.yml` file values will be the ones loaded.

 For example, notice the following command line: